 - Pruning and thinning shrubs reduces disease pressure by increasing air circulation and allowing foliage to dry faster.

-- Renewal pruning of old, overgrown shrubs can improve their appearance.
+- Pruning old, overgrown shrubs can improve their appearance.
+This is called "renewal pruning" and is described in detail below.

 - Many people like the look of sheared plants but they lose their characteristic shapes and lateral buds along the stems are stimulated to produce even more new growth.
 It can also reduce flowering.

-- Don't shear plants more than once a year and alternate between shearing and thinning to keep landscape plants healthy.
+- Don't shear plants more than once a year, and alternate between shearing and thinning to keep your plants healthy.

 Is the removal of branches and water sprouts by cutting them back to their point of origin on the parent stem.
 This is the least conspicuous method of pruning and results in a more open plant without stimulating excessive growth.